3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

      </bldg:address>
    </bldg:Building>

-Figure 82: xAL fragments supported by the Importer/Exporter.

 If xAL address information in a CityGML instance document does not comply with one of the templates (e.g., because of additional or completely different entries), the address information will only